 A number of risk factors affect Prudential's operating results and financial condition and, accordingly, the trading price of its shares.
 The risk factors mentioned below should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.
 The information given is as of the date of this document, and any forward-looking statements are made subject to the reservations specified below under 'Forward-Looking Statements'.

-Prudential's approaches to managing risks are explained in the 'Group Chief Risk Officer's report on the risks facing our business and how these are managed' section of this document.
+Prudential's approaches to managing risks are explained in the 'Report on the risks facing our business and how these are managed' section of this document.

 Risks relating to Prudential's business